mrtamm/funnel-gdi/website/content/docs/storage/htsget.md

 specification.
 For testing purposes, it can be changed to `http`.

 If the service expects a `Bearer` token, it can be specified in the URL.
-For example: `htsget://bearer:your-token-here@fakedomain.com/...`.
+For example: `htsget://bearer:your-token-here@example.org/...`.
 Here the `bearer:` part is the required syntax to activate the `your-token-here` value to be sent to the htsget-service as a header value:
 `Authorization: Bearer your-token-here`.

-Funnel always sends its public key in the header of the request to the Htsget service.
-When the Htsget service supports [the content encryption using Crypt4gh][htsget-crypt4gh], it can generate a custom Crypt4gh file header where the Funnel instance can decrypt and find the symmetric key used for content encryption.
+Funnel always sends its public key in the header (`client-public-key`) of the request to the Htsget service.
+When the Htsget service supports [the content encryption using Crypt4gh][htsget-crypt4gh], the service can generate a custom Crypt4gh file header containing the symmetric key for decrypting the referred content (Crypt4gh formatted data-blocks).
+Funnel checks the beginning of the received content to know whether Crypt4gh decryption can be applied.
+Therefore, tasks always receive the data decrypted.
+For sensitive data, the deployment environment (server) should pay attention to restricting access to the Funnel's data directories, possibly having separate Funnel instances for different data-projects.

 Default Htsget Storage configuration should be sufficient for most cases: